How Much is VAT in UK

 Step 1: Input VAT (VAT on Expenses)

 Sarah purchases stationery supplies for her shop from a VAT-registered supplier.
-Let’s say she buys office stationery worth £1,000.
-The supplier charges her 20% VAT on this transaction:
+Let’s say she buys stock worth £1,000 (net).
+The supplier charges 20% VAT:

 Step 2: Output VAT (VAT on Sales)

-Sarah sells stationery items to her customers, charging them VAT.
-For example, she sells office supplies to a business customer for £300.
-The VAT rate is 20%, so she adds VAT to the sale:
+Sarah sells stationery items to her customers and charges VAT.
+For example, she sells office supplies to a business customer for £300 (net) and adds VAT at 20%:

 Step 3: VAT Liability